Yvand/terraform-azurerm-sharepoint/README.md

 ### Specific to SharePoint 2019 / 2016 / 2013

 - Federated authentication is configured using SAML 1.1

+## Remote access and security

+The template creates 1 virtual network with 3 subnets.
+All subnets are protected by a [Network Security Group](https://docs.microsoft.com/azure/virtual-network/network-security-groups-overview) with no custom rule by default.

+The following parameters impact the remote access of the virtual machines, and the network security:

+- Variable `add_public_ip_address`:
+  - if `SharePointVMsOnly` (default): Only SharePoint virtual machines get a public IP address with a DNS name and can be reached from Internet.
+  - If `Yes`: All virtual machines get a public IP address with a DNS name, and can be reached from Internet.
+  - if `No`: No public IP resource is created.
+  - The DNS name format of virtual machines is `"[resource_group_name]-[vm_name].[region].cloudapp.azure.com"` and is recorded as output in the state file.
+- Variable `rdp_traffic_allowed` specifies if RDP traffic is allowed:
+  - If `No` (default): Firewall denies all incoming RDP traffic.
+  - If `*` or 'Internet': Firewall accepts all incoming RDP traffic from Internet.
+  - If CIDR notation (e.g. `192.168.99.0/24` or `2001:1234::/64`) or IP address (e.g. `192.168.99.0` or `2001:1234::`): Firewall accepts incoming RDP traffic from the IP addresses specified.
+* Variable `enable_azure_bastion`:
+  * if `true`: Configure service [Azure Bastion](https://azure.microsoft.com/services/azure-bastion/) to allow a secure remote access to virtual machines.
+  * if `false` (default): Service Azure Bastion is not created.

 ## Cost of the resources deployed